objectscript/recipesearch/README.md

 8. Save application

 #### Ensure Cache connection settings are valid
-Connections settings are located in the Web.Base.config of the RecipesSearch.WebApplication project.
+Connections settings are located in the Web.Base.config of the RecipesSearch.WebApplication and RecipesSearch.ImporterService projects.
 There are 2 settings group for now:

 - Connection string.
 It must have the following structure:
   ```